joaopizani/paucasedmatura-src/site/src/en/blog/tech/2012-03-28_gnu-screen-config-winners.md

 With Screen, you can have several virtual terminal "windows" in only one real terminal.
 Also, you can "detach" a Screen session from a terminal, leaving the programs in that session running in the background, and then come back to look what happened.
-This was actually my main use case, I used screen for quitting an SSH connection but leaving something running...
+This was actually my main use case: I used screen for quitting an SSH connection but leaving something running...

 [1]: <http://www.gnu.org/software/screen/>